Jaro, Leyte: History

 The legendary background of this municipality has been for the most part connected with the surging Cabayongan River, which crisscrosses the town.
 This river had served the inhabitants in many ways, becoming as it were the flesh and blood of the community.
 As historical data points out, the municipality of Jaro was once called “Salug,” a proximate location to the Cabayongan River.
 Its fertile soil and abundant fruit-bearing trees contributed immensely to its early growth and expansion.
 It became a “visita” because of the periodic baptismal visit regularly made by the priest coming from the town of Barugo.
 This “visita” became the second name of the municipality of Jaro.

 In later years, the village became the centrifuge of people coming from the outlying districts and regions due to a running well found at the foot of the hill where the present church now stands, the water of which was believed to be medicinal because of herbs whose roots were leading to the well.
 The old folks termed the mixture of the herbs from the hill as “Haro,” a medicinal potent drug supposed to cure all kinds of afflictions and diseases.
 People from near and far municipalities flocked to this place to be treated.

-Thus, ultimately, the word “Haro” became a by-word among the people and later on used to denote the name of the place when it became a municipality in 1851.
+Thus, ultimately, the word “Haro” became a by-word among the people as seen in the first Murillo-Velarde Map published in 1734 and later on used to denote the name of the place when it became a municipality in 1851.
 When the Spaniards came, “Haro” was transcribed as “Jaro”.